 At Via News Didi, we believe in the power of student voice.
 Whether it's about vaping teenagers, cheating in exams, queer representation in the media or women in sports - we want to hear students’ opinions on the questions that matter.

-We’re asking students from Grade 6 to 12 to complete the following sentence in 100 words or less
+For our first ever writing contest we asked students to complete the following sentence in 100 words or less

 “If my school had its own newspaper…”